zowe/docs-site/docs/user-guide/at-tls-configuration.md

 The Discovery Service endpoints are not reachable by standard API Gateway routing by default.

 Zowe v3 includes a new component named ZAAS (Zowe Authentication and Authorization Service).
-In AT-TLS-aware mode, calls to this service must not include X.509 Client Certificate.
+In AT-TLS-aware mode, calls to this service are all internal between API ML components.
+These must include X.509 Client Certificate.
 :::

 ### Limitations